rdantassilva/pdf2ocr/README.md

 - `--summary`: Display only final conversion summary.
 - `--logfile`: Path to save detailed log output (UTF-8 encoded).
 - `--workers`: Number of parallel workers for processing (default: 2).
-- `--batch-size`: Number of pages to process in each batch (default: 10).
+- `--batch-size`: Number of pages to process in each batch (disabled by default).
+Use this to optimize memory usage for large PDFs.
 - `--version`: show program's version number and exit

 ---